 That works for landing pages, too.
 For a high converting landing page, your headline must be creative, straight to the point, create urgency and solve a particular problem.
 In fact, they have to be magnetic.

 An example is Pop Up Domination.

-2. Supporting subheader: Never underestimate the importance of a great subheader.
-Top Left Design says that a subheader will give people a reason to read your entire copy, instead of skimming or scanning it.
+2. Supporting subheadline: Never underestimate the importance of a great subheadline.
+Top Left Design says that a subheadline will give people a reason to read all of your copy, instead of skimming or scanning it.
 Use it every time to give more context to the main headline.
 Check out this great example on Qualaroo.

 3. Visual focus (headshot, video etc.): The brain processes visual information faster than text.
 That’s why you need to add a visual focus to your landing page, such as your headshot, a photo or video.